 Can I get my records or my child's vaccination records from MIIC?

-Yes, parents and individuals may request immunization records from MIIC at any time.
+Yes, people may request immunization records from MIIC at any time.
 Parents and legal guardians may request records for their minor children (through age 17 years).

 If the person is an adult (18 years and older), they are required to call MIIC and request their information.
 You will be asked to verify your identity and if the records are available, they can be sent to you via fax, mail, or secure email.

-To request your or your child's MIIC record, see Find My Immunization Record.
+To request your or your child's MIIC record, refer to Find My Immunization Record.